Section author: Raphaël Amiard

 Forward declaration of subprograms¶

-As we saw earlier, a subprogram can be declared without being fully defined, for example in a package specification.
-This is possible in general, and can be useful if you need subprograms to be mutually recursive, as in the example below:
+As we saw earlier, a subprogram can be declared without being fully defined, This is possible in general, and can be useful if you need subprograms to be mutually recursive, as in the example below: